Syncano/syncano-cli/README.rst

 This command will publish all files inside <base_dir> and will publish it to the Syncano Hosting.
 The whole directory structure - will be mapped in Syncano Hosting.

+<domain> is not required - a 'default' would be used if not provided.

 Tips & Troubleshooting
 ----------------------